Balisage: The Markup Conference

 - Put no more than 7 lines or bullet points on a slide.

-- Avoid graphics that have colors or tiny text that strain the eyes or that would spill off the screen.
+- Avoid graphics or demonstration screens that have inaccessible colors or tiny text that strains the eyes or that would spill off the screen.

 - Practice your talk before the conference!